Hungry Healthy Happy

 • 4 minutes before the pasta has finished cooking, add 0.5 head Broccoli.

 • Drain the linguine and broccoli (reserving 50ml of pasta water) and put it back into the pan.
-Stir in the pasta water, juice of 0.5 Lemon, 100 ml Reduced fat creme fraiche, 6 Sun-dried tomatoes, 40 g Parmesan, Red chilli flakes and 1 pinch Sea salt and black pepper.
+Stir in the pasta water, juice and zest of 0.5 Lemon, 100 ml Reduced fat creme fraiche, 6 Sun-dried tomatoes, 40 g Parmesan, Red chilli flakes and 1 pinch Sea salt.

 • Mix well and serve.